HL7/phrsfm-ig/input/pagecontent/chapter5.md

-5. For any function in the FM where one or more criteria are ‘dependent shall’ criteria, the companion functional profile **MAY** elect to ignore the criterion, but if selected for that function SHALL follow the rules for "Functional profiles claiming PHR-S FM conformance SHALL" list in section 5.7.2.
+5. For any function in the FM where one or more criteria are ‘dependent shall’ criteria, the companion functional profile **MAY** elect to ignore the criterion, but if selected for that function SHALL follow the rules for "Functional profiles claiming PHR-S FM conformance SHALL" list in Section 3.6.7.2.

 Companion functional profiles claiming conformance to the FM **MAY**:

 1. Ignore a ‘shall’, ‘‘should’ or ‘may’ criterion in the FM (i.e., not include it in the functional profile).
-There are no exceptions to section 5.7.4 for Derived Companion Functional Profiles
+There are no exceptions to Section 3.6.7.4 for Derived Companion Functional Profiles

 ### Use Cases and Samples (Reference)